 NPAC SMS responds to the M-DELETE.

 The NPAC SMS sends individual M-DELETE for all the old serviceProvNPA-NXX-X objects to the Local SMSs who are supporting the object according to the NPAC Customer LSMS NPA-NXX-X Indicator in their service provider profile on the NPAC SMS.
+For the XML interface,DXDD – NpaNxxDxDeleteDownload.

 At the same time as step 3, the NPAC SMS sends individual M-DELETE for all the old serviceProvNPA-NXX-X objects to the SOAs who are supporting the object according to the NPAC Customer SOA NPA-NXX-X Indicator in their service provider profile on the NPAC SMS.
+For the XML interface,DXDD – NpaNxxDxDeleteDownload.

 The Local SMS responds to the M-DELETE.

 The SOA responds to the M-DELETE.
+For the XML interface, DNLR – DownloadReply.

 NPAC SMS deletes the old serviceProvNPA-NXX object locally.